Peveril Castle

 History on your Doorstep

 Renting one of the many holiday cottages in Derbyshire means that you have history right on your doorstep.
-Stay at the Malt Shovel, and you'll have trouble deciding what to go and see first.
+We stayed at the lovely Malt Shovel in Alton, and were so close to many things we had trouble deciding what to go and see first.

 Chatsworth House